variousauthors/matching_game/NEXTSTEPS.md

 [x] ESC to quit to menu, and to quit game
 [x] when the game ends, the camera should roll back up across
     the board
+[ ] when we start, the screen is white and we hear the wind blow
+    then the board fade in against a white background [ ] when the background has faded all the way to black, the forground starts to fade to black with every keypress, pulling a "these robotic hearts of mine"
+[ ] once the screen is black we hear the whistling wind

 #### LOVELY
 [x] make it so that colored blocks can get "pre-damaged" by blocks